montrealelixir/playbook/guides/video_production/README.md

 ### Presenter clip

-Now locate the presenter's clip in the media libray and drag it on the second row, at the end (after the dummy one we have there).
+Now locate the presenter's clip in the media library and drag it on the second row, at the end (after the dummy one we have there).
 It's around the 28s mark.

 Preview the video and locate where the presentation should start.
 Right-click on the clip and select "Split Clip" (or T on the keyboard).
 The first part should automatically be selected.
 Hit "Delete" on the keyboard to delete it.
 Go at the end of the clip and locate where the presentation should stop.
 It should stop just before the questions, and after the audience stopped applauding.
 Split the clip at that location and delete the last part.